fgauna12/fgauna12.github.io/_posts/2020-03-01-publishing-helm-3-charts-to-azure-container-registry-using-azure-devops-part-2.md

 Microsoft recommends that when using Helm 3 charts, that you use the native `helm chart` commands so to manage the charts as OCI artifacts.

-Microsoft already has [good documentation](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-helm-repos) on how to do this.
+Microsoft already has [good documentation](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-helm-repos) on how to do this using just terminal commands.
+This guide is more geared towards applying it with Azure DevOps.

 ### Pre-Requisites